-Before you consider refinishing your hardwood floor, you have to decide if your floor is worth refinishing.
+Before you consider Refinishing Hardwood Floor, you have to decide if your floor is worth refinishing.
 Floors with shallow scratches and dull surfaces require only a top coat of finishing.
 In some cases, like buckle, wrapped and sagging planks, refinishing isn’t enough.
 When that occurs, your best alternative is to replace the board.
 Hardwood floors can be refinished a limited number of times as each sanding takes off more wood.
 You can check the floor edge or around a heat register to find out how much of the wood remains.

 Refinishing Hardwood Floor Cost